 He said more people drink and drive over the holiday period and this weekend's operation was a reminder that such offending will not be tolerated.

-Next story in National: Trade protest underestimated by police
+Next story in New Zealand: Trade protest underestimated by police

 Copyright © 2012, Radio New Zealand